-The SENCo/INCo in consultation with the senior leadership team has responsibility for ensuring that resources are effectively used to meet our statutory duties and in determining the allocation of these resources.
-Curriculum departments are encouraged, through their own capitation allowances, to identify subject specific materials or resources for students with SEND to support quality first teaching.
+The SENCo in consultation with the senior leadership team has responsibility for ensuring that resources are effectively used to meet our statutory duties and in determining the allocation of these resources.
+Curriculum departments are encouraged, through their own capitation allowances, to identify subject specific materials or resources for students with SEND to support adaptive teaching in the classroom.